-In this review, I will do my best to provide a thorough analysis of this lens, along with some image samples and comparisons against other Nikon professional telephoto lenses.
+In this review, I will do my best to provide a thorough analysis of this lens, along with some image samples and comparisons to other Nikon telephoto lenses.

 1) Technical Specifications